The Homogenizing Effect of Large Language Models on Human Expression and Thought: Language Models, Prediction, and the Loss of Diversity

 \section{Language Models, Prediction, and the Loss of Diversity}

-Language modeling is central to modern artificial intelligence as it provides the foundation for systems that understand, generate, and interact through natural language.
-The most powerful language models, large language models (LLMs) such as GPT-4 \citep{achiam2023gpt}, Claude \citep{anthropic2024claude}, and Gemini \citep{team2023gemini}, with their advanced and emergent capabilities \citep{wei2022emergent}, have transformed fields ranging from education and communication to scientific discovery and policy analysis \citep{yi2024survey,liu2023your,zheng2025large,cao2024llm}.
+Language modeling is central to modern artificial intelligence as it provides the foundation for systems like GPT-4 \citep{achiam2023gpt} and Gemini \citep{team2023gemini} that understand, generate, and interact through natural language \citep{zhao2023survey}.
 At their core, these models operate by predicting the next token given a preceding context, a goal shared with earlier approaches like $n$-gram models that estimated token probabilities using fixed-size word windows and explicit statistical counts from large corpora \citep{mitchell1999machine}.
 LLMs extend this approach at a much larger scale, trained on massive datasets with billions of parameters, supported by unprecedented levels of compute and architectural optimization \citep{grattafiori2024llama}.
-Despite these advances, their fundamental objective remains the same: mastering the statistical regularities of language through next-token prediction, which remains the dominant driver of model behavior \citep{lin2023unlocking} even after the application of alignment methods such as instruction fine-tuning \citep{wei2021finetuned} and preference-based alignment tuning via reinforcement learning from human feedback (RLHF; \citealp{bai2022training}).
+Despite these advances, their fundamental objective remains the same: mastering the statistical regularities of language, which remains the dominant driver of model behavior \citep{lin2023unlocking} even after the application of LLM alignment methods such as \textbf{supervised fine-tuning} (\citealp{wei2021finetuned,ghosh2024closer}; see Glossary) and preference-based alignment tuning via \textbf{reinforcement learning from human feedback} (RLHF; \citealp{bai2022training,wolf2023fundamental}; see Glossary).